brave/qa-resources/wikitemplate-android.md

 ## Find in page

 - [ ] Ensure search box is shown when selected via the hamburger menu
-- [ ] Verify successful find
+- [ ] Verify that you can successfully find a word on the page
-- [ ] Verify forward and backward find navigation
+- [ ] Verify that the forward and backward navigation icons under find are working
 - [ ] Verify failed find shows 0 results

 ## Site hacks